-The Campbelltown 2020 Program is a year-long series of civic, community and cultural events and activities that celebrates local history and heritage through an acknowledgement of the rich Aboriginal history, bicentennial milestones and future aspirations of the city.
+The Campbelltown 2020 Program was a year-long series of civic, community and cultural events and activities that celebrated local history and heritage through an acknowledgement of the rich Aboriginal history, bicentennial milestones and future aspirations of the city.

 Campbelltown 2020 takes the 200th anniversary of the foundation of the city as a key milestone in the history of the region, and an opportunity to reflect on the qualities and characteristics that have evolved with the community over time and are now embedded in the DNA of Campbelltown.

-This program includes an exciting array of events, activities and participatory projects for all ages that aims to draw into focus the shared histories and experiences of our diverse community.
+Covering an exciting array of events, activities and participatory projects for all ages, the program aimed to draw into focus the shared histories and experiences of our diverse community.

-An advisory group(107KB, PDF) guides the development of the Campbelltown 2020 program.
+An advisory group(107KB, PDF) guided the development of the Campbelltown 2020 program.

 The Campbelltown 2020 Yarning Circle

-The first yarning circle in the public domain of the region will be built as part of the Campbelltown 2020 program.
-It will be both a symbolic and functional space for everyone to celebrate enduring Aboriginal cultural practices and learn from one another.
+The first yarning circle in the public domain of the region was built as part of the Campbelltown 2020 program, as a symbolic and functional space for everyone to celebrate enduring Aboriginal cultural practices and learn from one another.

 Yarning Circles are Aboriginal cultural spaces that have been used for thousands of years to learn from a collective group, build respectful relationships and to preserve and pass on cultural knowledge.
 They are also meeting places for both Aboriginal and non-Aboriginal communities to come together and talk, or yarn, about social issues.